 External Access URL

-Holden, Joshua.
+Holden, J. (2007).
 The graph theory of blackwork embroidery.
-In: Making Mathematics with Needlework: Ten Papers and Ten Projects, edited by sarah-marie belcastro and Carolyn Yackel.
-A.K.
-Peters, 2007.
+In S.M.
+Belcastro & C. Yackel (Eds.), Making Mathematics with Needlework: Ten Papers and Ten Projects.